- Handling jury duty legally is a crucial aspect of managing employees.

 - They are unable to reschedule certain personal commitments.

 - They have served as a juror within the last 12 months.

-There are a few situations where an employee may be excused from jury duty because of the hardship it would cause their employer – for instance, if the employer cannot proceed with business or services if the employee steps away in the required time frame, such as during a seasonal spike in business.
+There are a few situations where an employee may be excused from jury duty because of the hardship it would cause their employer; for example, if the employer can’t proceed with business or services if the employee steps away in the required time frame, such as during a seasonal spike in business.

 Also, employees within the public service industry are usually excused from jury duty.
 These include police officers, some attorneys, doctors and certain government officials.
 They may be excused either because of their extensive industry knowledge and experience or because they are deemed essential in their roles.

-However, again, in none of these examples may the employer press the employee to reject a jury duty summons.
+However, no matter the circumstances, employers can’t pressure an employee to reject a jury duty summons.

 Did you know?: Permanent, temporary, full-time and part-time employees are all entitled to jury duty leave.

 Managing jury duty leave has legal and cultural implications